Image via the Boston Globe

 Even worse, this is the sort of lawsuit no defendant in her or in this case his right mind wants to see decided by a jury.

-Simply put, a jury would likely hammer the defendant with significantly greater damages given both the underlying facts and how dragging out things has further added to the emotional damage of the victim’s family.
+Simply put, a jury would likely hammer the defendant with significantly greater damages given both the underlying facts in this matter and how dragging out things has further added to the emotional damage of the victim’s family.

-The City of Quincy is also facing grave problem with its illegal taking control of the land underneath the Adams Academy and where the Quincy Hysterical Society is a tenant.
+The City of Quincy is also facing grave problem with its illegal taking control of the land underneath the Adams Academy and where the Quincy Hysterical Society is a long time as well as controversial tenant.

 | quincy news